Hachimboua/WindTurbine-Generator-predictive-maintenance/docs/modules.rst

    :maxdepth: 4

    Dashboard_App
-   notebook_and_data # This should now be here, automatically added by apidoc
+   NoteBookDATA # This should now be here, automatically added by apidoc
    # ... other entries if any